bchartoff/recipes/README.md

-scraper not limited to 422
+nyt scraper not limited to 422 pages

+Compound steps like 100-obstkuchen-fruit-tarts.json